Bounds and convex heuristics for bi-objective optimal experiment design in water networks: Bi-objective sensor placement in water networks

 for all $Y \in \{D,T\}$.
 Here, we assume that we have implemented a method to compute a feasible solution $\hat{z}_Y$ and a lower bound to the optimal value of Problem~\eqref{eq:prob_indiv}, denoted by $f^*_Y$, for all $Y \in \{D,T\}$.
 Section~\ref{sec:singleopt} presents a suitable heuristic based on convex optimization to achieve this.
 Given $\beta \in (0,1)$, consider the following optimization problem:

 where

 with

-While other scalarization approaches (e.g. weighted sum) are limited to the generation of the convex portions of the Pareto front, any Pareto optimal solution can be found solving Problem~\eqref{eq:prob_multiobj} for an opportunely selected weight.
-In fact, the following results holds. \begin{theorem} Let $\hat{z}_{\beta}$ be a globally optimal solution of Problem~\eqref{eq:prob_cheb}.
-Then, $\hat{z}_{\beta}$ is weakly Pareto optimal. \end{theorem} \begin{proof} See Appendix~\ref{app:tec_proofs}. \end{proof} \begin{theorem} Given $z^* \in \Theta$, there exist $\beta^* \in (0,1)$ such that $z^*$ solves Problem~\eqref{eq:prob_cheb} for $\beta = \beta^*$. \end{theorem} \begin{proof} See Appendix~\ref{app:tec_proofs}. \end{proof} Problem~\eqref{eq:prob_cheb} results in mixed-integer semidefinite program (SDP) with exponential cone constraints, whose size grows with $n_n^2$ - see \ref{app:reform}.
+While other scalarization approaches (e.g. weighted sum) are limited to the generation of the convex portions of the Pareto front, any Pareto optimal solution can be found solving Problem~\eqref{eq:prob_multiobj} for an opportunely selected weight. {Before stating these results, we introduce the definition of weak Pareto optimality. \begin{definition} A sensor configuration $z^*$ is said to be weakly Pareto optimal for Problem~\eqref{eq:prob_multiobj} if there is no $z'\in \{0,1\}^{n_n}$ feasible for Problem~\eqref{eq:prob_multiobj}, such that $f_U(z') < f_U(z^*)$ for all $U \in \{D,T\}$. \end{definition} It follows from the definitions that a Pareto optimal solution is also a weakly Pareto optimal solution. } \begin{theorem} Let $\hat{z}_{\beta}$ be a globally optimal solution of Problem~\eqref{eq:prob_cheb}.
+Then, $\hat{z}_{\beta}$ is weakly Pareto optimal. \end{theorem} \begin{proof} See section S2 of the Supplementary Material. \end{proof} \begin{theorem} Given $z^* \in \Theta$, there exist $\beta^* \in (0,1)$ such that $z^*$ solves Problem~\eqref{eq:prob_cheb} for $\beta = \beta^*$. \end{theorem} \begin{proof} See section S2 of the Supplementary Material. \end{proof} Problem~\eqref{eq:prob_cheb} results in mixed-integer semidefinite program (SDP) with exponential cone constraints, whose size grows with $n_n^2$ - see \ref{sec:reform}.
 As a result, obtaining certified globally optimal solutions for Problem~\eqref{eq:prob_cheb} can be impractical when large water networks are considered.
-For this reason, we only assume that we are able to compute a feasible solution $\hat{z}_{\beta}$ and a lower bound to the optimal value of Problem~\eqref{eq:prob_cheb}, denoted by $f^*_{\beta}$ - Section~\ref{sec:singleopt} presents a suitable convex heuristic.
-Consider a sequence $\beta_1,\ldots,\beta_N$ and let $\hat{z}_{\beta_1},\ldots,\hat{z}_{\beta_N}$ be the corresponding feasible solutions.
-Furthermore, we include the individual minimizers by defining $\hat{z}_{\beta_0} = \hat{z}_D$ and $\hat{z}_{\beta_{N+1}} = \hat{z}_T$.
+For this reason, we only assume that we are able to compute a feasible solution $\hat{z}_{\beta}$ and a lower bound to the optimal value of Problem~\eqref{eq:prob_cheb}, denoted by $f^*_{\beta}$ - Section~\ref{sec:singleopt} presents a suitable convex heuristic. {Let $N>1$ be the number of feasible solutions $\hat{z}_{\beta_1},\ldots,\hat{z}_{\beta_N}$ computed solving Problem~~\eqref{eq:prob_cheb} for different parameters $\beta_1,\ldots,\beta_N$, respectively.} Furthermore, we include the individual minimizers by defining $\hat{z}_{\beta_0} = \hat{z}_D$ and $\hat{z}_{\beta_{N+1}} = \hat{z}_T$. {The number $N$ is set \emph{a priori} based on how many points on the approximated Pareto front we aim to compute}.
 An approximation of the Pareto front is given by:

 \begin{theorem} Define the following set:

 Then, we have:

 \end{theorem} \begin{proof} Let $z^* \in \Theta$ be such that $(f_D(z^*),f_T(z^*)) \in \mathcal{W}$.
 Without loss of generality, we assume that $f_D(z^*)=f_D(\hat{z}_{\beta_k})+u$ and $f_T(z^*)=f_T(\hat{z}_{\beta_k})+v$, for some $k \in \{0,\ldots,N+1\}$ and $u \geq 0$, $v >0$.
 Hence, $f_D(z^*)\geq f_D(\hat{z}_{\beta_k})$ and $f_T(z^*)>f_T(\hat{z}_{\beta_k})$.
 This contradicts the assumption that $z^* \in \Theta$.
 Therefore, we must have that $(f_D(z^*),f_T(z^*)) \notin \mathcal{W}$. \end{proof} It is also possible to bound the Pareto front from below as follows.
 Assume to have obtained lower bounds to the optimal value of Problem~\eqref{eq:prob_cheb}, for different values of $\beta$, denoted by $f^*_{\beta_1},\ldots,f^*_{\beta_N}$.
 Define the following sets: